amplience/dc-extensions-sdk/README.md

 ### onModelChange

-For syncing your model with Dynamic Content on content changes propergated outside the extension e.g delivery key change
+For syncing your model with Dynamic Content on content changes outside the extension e.g delivery key change

 ```js
 const sdk = await init();